 Special Learning Opportunities

 Fellows are often invited to work on special projects for the School of Communications, such as a recent documentary project examining coverage of the Civil Rights Movement.
 Fellows also participate in news conferences and Q&A sessions with the high-profile speakers that Elon brings to campus.
-Recent speakers include anchor and managing editor of NBC Nightly News Brian Williams, CNN anchor Anderson Cooper; journalist and political analyst David Gergen, who served as an adviser to four U.S. presidents; and New York Times columnist Thomas Friedman, a three-time recipient of the Pulitzer Prize.
+Recent speakers include CNN anchor Anderson Cooper and journalist and political analyst David Gergen, who served as an adviser to four U.S. presidents; and New York Times columnist Thomas Friedman, a three-time recipient of the Pulitzer Prize.